-ACCOUNT OPERATIONS 4

-What Is The Central West Credit Union Account and Access Facility?
+What Is The Account and Access Facility? .
 4

-How Do I Open An Account?
+How Do I Open An Account? .
 4

-Proof Of Identity Required 4
+Proof Of Identity Required .

-What Accounts Can I Open?
 4

+What Accounts Can I Open? .
+4

-Joint Accounts 5
+Joint Accounts .
+4

-Trust Accounts 5
+Trust Accounts .

-What Fees and Charges are there?
 5

-What Interest can I Earn on my Account?
+What Fees And Charges Are There? .
 5

-What are the Taxation Consequences?
+What Interest Can I Earn On My Account? .
 5

+What Are The Taxation Consequences? .
+5

-Disclosing your Tax File Number (TFN) 5
+Disclosing Your Tax File Number (TFN) .
+5

-Third Party Access 6
+Third Party Access .
+6

-Making Deposits to the Account 6
+Making Deposits To The Account .
+6

-Deposits Using Electronic Equipment 6
+Deposits Using Electronic Equipment .
+6

-Depositing Cheques Drawn on Australian Banks 6
+Depositing Cheques Drawn on Australian Banks .
+6

-Withdrawing or Transferring from the Account 6
+Withdrawing Or Transferring From The Account .
+6

-Debiting Transactions Generally 7
+Debiting Transactions Generally .
+7

-Over the Counter Withdrawals 7
+Over The Counter Withdrawals .
+7

-Withdrawals Using our Corporate Cheques 7
+Withdrawals Using Our Corporate Cheques .
+7

-Withdrawal Limits 7
+Transaction Limits .
+7

-Overdrawing an Account 7
+Overdrawing An Account .

-Sweep Facility 8

-Account Statements 8

-What Happens if I Change my Name Or Address?
 8

+Sweep Facility .
+8

+Account Statements .
+8

+What Happens If My Details Change? .
+8

-Dormant Accounts 8
+Dormant Accounts .
+8

-Account Combination 8
+Account Combination .
+9

-Closing Accounts and Cancelling Access Facilities 8
+Closing Accounts, Cancelling Access Facilities & Blocking Access or Transactions .
+9

-Notifying Changes 9
+Notifying Changes .
+9

-How we Send Notices & Statements 9
+How We Send Notices & Statements

-COMPLAINTS 9
+Chequing

-Chequing 10
+Chequing

-DIRECT DEBIT 10

-PayPal

-ELECTRONIC ACCESS FACILITIES AND EPAYMENTS CONDITIONS OF USE

-ABOUT THE CUSTOMER OWNED BANKING CODE OF PRACTICE 24
+Cheque Security

+Direct Debit Electronic Access Facilities and ePayments Conditions of Use

+Complaints

+-